Resources for Black Studies Research

 Use one of the following databases to find articles from periodicals (newspapers, magazines, scholarly journals) about Black history and culture.
 To access databases from off campus, you will need to log in with your Pipeline username and password.

-- Academic Search Complete Provides abstracts for articles from nearly 13,200 periodicals (journals, magazines, and newspapers) in all subject areas, and full text articles from nearly 8,750 periodicals, including more than 7,550 peer-reviewed journals.
+- Academic Search Premier Provides abstracts for articles from nearly 13,200 periodicals (journals, magazines, and newspapers) in all subject areas, and full text articles from nearly 8,750 periodicals, including more than 7,550 peer-reviewed journals.
 Searchable cited references are provided for more than 1,400 journals.
 Full text PDF content dates back as far as 1887.

 - History Reference Center Covers all time periods of U.S. and World History.
 Provides full text from more than 1,620 reference books, encyclopedias and non-fiction books, and cover to cover full text for more than 150 leading history periodicals (magazines, newspapers, and scholarly journals).
 Includes primary source material such as historical documents, photos, and maps.
 Also includes biographies of historical figures, and more than 80 hours of historical video.